YukiYotsu/UHAILab/Documentation/implementation.md

 Last modified: *14.01.2025*

 ## Use of LLMs
-I used LLMs to check my mistakes in English grammar and to improve it.
+I used LLMs for these following reasons.
+- To check my mistakes in English grammar and to improve it.
+- To find reliable reference to reinforce my opinion and explanation in specification documents.